Spoilt for choice, investors get picky on European IPOs

 "The attractions of existing (listed) companies are now greater than they were three months ago," said David Lis, head of UK equities at Aviva Investors, "which means if you want to get these IPOs away you're going to have to price them much more cheaply than might have been the case a few months ago."

-The FTSE mid-cap index .FTMC is trading down 0.5 percent in 2014 against a 1.4 percent gain in the blue-chip FTSE 100 .FTSE.
+The FTSE mid-cap index is trading down 0.5 percent in 2014 against a 1.4 percent gain in the blue-chip FTSE 100.
 Since its February high, however, the mid-cap index has fallen 5.2 percent against a 0.1 percent fall for the FTSE 100.

 That divergence is less marked among the leading continental exchanges, however, many of which began their recent rally from a lower base and are benefiting from a recovery in peripheral euro zone markets after several years of underperformance.

 In contrast with the UK, Germany has seen just two IPOs this year.
-The latest, car parts maker Stabilus (STAB.DE), rose 9 percent on its first day, while 3D printer SLM (AM3D.DE) is also trading above its issue price.
+The latest, car parts maker Stabilus, rose 9 percent on its first day, while 3D printer SLM is also trading above its issue price.

 For Geir Lode, head of global equities at Hermes Fund Managers, the IPO market had become "a little bit like real estate", with brokers talking up the market and resulting in "a lot of companies ... rushing lower-quality merchandise to the market".